How to Start a Journaling Practice: 5 Simple Steps for Starting (& Keeping) this Life-Changing Habit

 4. Create your own format

 In the beginning, I bought guided journals and customizable notebooks, but nothing really clicked for me, so I eventually moved to a blank notebook and created my own format that works really well (for me).
 Find a format of journaling that works for you and stick to that.
-If you need some ideas, you can follow along with my format on both the weekly podcast episodes or you can get download my free PDF Seven Days of Gratitude Journal, which essentially sets up a guided format for seven days.
+If you need some ideas, you can follow along with my format on both the weekly podcast episodes or you can get download my free Ten-Minute Daily Journal for Moms or my Seven Days of Gratitude Journal, which essentially sets up a guided format for seven days.
 If you like it or find another format that you love, let me know!

 5. Keep it simple